Kaplar1208/dnd5e-pdf-exporter/README.md

 The module reads whatever is currently shown on your screen, so it picks up the translation automatically.
 A small built-in glossary also fills in a handful of common terms as a backup, but it doesn't cover everything — the browser translation step above is what makes it work generally, for any character.

-**Note:** Personality traits, ideals, bonds, and flaws are free text you typed yourself — browser translators don't touch editable text fields.
-If you want those in Spanish (or any other language) in the PDF, type them in that language directly on the character sheet.
+**Note:** For personality traits, ideals, bonds, and flaws, I recommend opening the tab on Foundry and just **wait a bit** after you see them translated by your browser.

 ## Known limitations